machinefabric/capdag-cartridge-sdk-objc/README.md

-# LBVR Plugin SDK for Objective-C
+# FMIO Plugin SDK for Objective-C

-A native Objective-C framework for building document processing plugins for the LBVR system.
+A native Objective-C framework for building document processing plugins for the FMIO system.

 ## Overview

-The LBVR Plugin SDK for Objective-C provides a complete framework for building document handlers that can extract metadata, outlines, pages, and generate thumbnails from various document formats.
-It conforms to the LBVR plugin schemas and provides full compatibility with the LBVR ecosystem.
+The FMIO Plugin SDK for Objective-C provides a complete framework for building document handlers that can extract metadata, outlines, pages, and generate thumbnails from various document formats.
+It conforms to the FMIO plugin schemas and provides full compatibility with the FMIO ecosystem.

 ## Features

-- ✅ **Schema Compliant**: Fully conforms to LBVR plugin schemas
+- ✅ **Schema Compliant**: Fully conforms to FMIO plugin schemas
 - ✅ **Async/Await Support**: Modern completion-handler based API
 - ✅ **JSON Serialization**: Built-in JSON serialization for all data types
 - ✅ **Type Safety**: Full Objective-C type safety with nullability annotations